 O’Fallon is now at a decisive point where we can choose what we want our community to be: progressive, capitalizing on opportunities for growth, working to become the premier community in the area; or stagnate, witnessing other communities leverage the advantages of successful growth.
 This is why we are carefully studying the possibility of leasing the city’s water and wastewater systems to a world-class operating partner.

 Our consultant’s analysis indicate a lease could generate a minimum of $50 million for the city to fund future-focused projects listed in the Strategic Plan, while maintaining local ownership of the system.

-Any potential lease of the city’s water and wastewater systems would have to achieve at least the following benefits:• The costs to operate the water and wastewater systems will be reduced;
+Any potential lease of the city’s water and wastewater systems would have to achieve at least the following benefits:

 In addition to these benefits, the city would retain ownership and oversight and the city council will establish water and wastewater rates.

 The strong working relationship between city hall and the residents we serve is yet another example of why O’Fallon is such a great community in which to live.